 According to 2018 data from Pew Research, 77% of Americans own a smartphone, up from just 35% in 2011.
 The rapid adoption of these powerful mini-computers has fundamentally redefined the way customers produce and use data (including content).
-Mobile edge computing offers a potential solution for companies looking for ways to redistribute the heavy strain on their networks while providing faster, better service to users.
+Mobile edge computing offers a potential solution for companies looking for ways to redistribute the heavy strain on their networks while providing faster, better services to users.

-With the proliferation of IoT devices along with high content delivery services like Netflix, networks are experiencing far greater levels of strain than they were ever intended to handle.
+With the proliferation of IoT edge devices along with high content delivery services like Netflix, networks are experiencing far greater levels of strain than they were ever intended to handle.
 When it comes to mobile phones, their application processing workload is handled in the cloud rather than on the device itself due to power constraints.
 With all those devices trying to interface with the cloud and access data-heavy content, latency and bandwidth problems are inevitable.

 Existing 4G (shorthand for fourth generation) networks were deployed between 2006 and 2010.
 While sufficient for typical mobile usage, 4G networks were designed before almost every device in the typical household connected to the internet wirelessly.
 The telecom industry has responded with the development of 5G technology, which promises to deliver much faster speeds.
-5G networks will be critical to the growth of mobile edge computing architectures by helping them to maximize speed and processing effectiveness.
+5G edge computing framework will be critical to the growth of mobile edge computing architectures by helping them to maximize speed and processing effectiveness.

 One of the more exciting mobile edge computing use cases is the implementation of augmented reality (AR) services.
-Powered primarily by smartphones, AR programs have the ability to interface with local IoT devices to provide the user with an enhanced view of the world around them.
+Powered primarily by smartphones, AR programs have the ability to interface with local IoT edge devices to provide the user with an enhanced view of the world around them.
 From educational uses like museum galleries that relay information about exhibits in real-time when a visitor points their phone at it to industrial applications that transmit and display critical sensor data from machinery on the factory floor in real-time, AR applications have incredible potential to enhance customer experiences and productivity when powered by mobile edge computing.

 Security is a key concern for any network, and with mobile edge computing greatly expanding the number of potential access points across these networks, telecom companies are already thinking of ways to provide higher levels of protection for their customers and their valuable data.
-Since not all IoT devices have the processing power to run effective security software, much of the security burden is being pushed to the next closest processing device.
-By installing secure gateways on these devices, edge computing companies can effectively erect a firewall between IoT devices and cloud infrastructure.
-With these security measures in place, the potential danger of a compromised IoT device is greatly diminished.
+Since not all IoT edge devices have the processing power to run effective security software, much of the security burden is being pushed to the next closest processing device.
+By installing secure gateways on these devices, edge computing companies can effectively erect a firewall between IoT edge devices and cloud infrastructure.
+With these security measures in place, the potential danger of a compromised IoT edge device is greatly diminished.